RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 We are sitting on a technology bomb.
 We **did not take OpenBSD** path, we went with Linux / Apple / Windows.
 We did not become serious about computer security like OpenBSD Canada project.
 There is no quick fix, we have decades of a mess.

 Peace, love, compassion ae not options.
 And what the fuck is life when they are only secondary concerns?
-When we make war, hate, dehumanization our default behaivor.
+When we make war, hate, dehumanization our default behavior.
 (James Joyce: History is a Nightmare to wake from).

 ### We Could have OpenBSD

 We Could have.
-We could have elimminated a lot of faults, crashes, exploits, thefts - and BSD Unix / Berkely *hippies* had all the idealism.
+We could have eliminated a lot of faults, crashes, exploits, thefts - and BSD Unix / Berkeley *hippies* had all the idealism.
 1995 - but we went with Linux.
 Why - device drivers, hardware support - as much as anything.
 Microsoft ALWAYS had multi-hardware, Apple was closed hardware (their few attempts to open to other hardware makers all ended in dead-end paths).

 We could have OpenBSD .. but we didn't.